rjpcasalino/blog_bt/src/posts/2022-10-30-A-Brief-History-of-Everything-We-Know-Thus-Far.md

 > Gravity describes the attraction between different objects, with the strength of the attraction determined by the masses of the objects and the distance between them.

+Quick, what's the speed of light?!
+186,276 miles per second or 299,792,458 meters per second! - just as every schoolboy should know.
+Also, did you happen to know that when the sun goes out we won't know for around 8 minutes?

 When we look up at the sky we're looking into history because the light has taken so long to get here.
 Wild.
 Just wild.
 What's even more insane is what we don't see.
 Dark matter and dark energy make up 95% of all that exists!
 This dark matter doesn't interact with light.
 Why?
 No one is certain.
 We do know one of your namesakes lent a helping hand:

 > [Rubin's calculations showed that galaxies must contain at least five to ten times as much dark matter as ordinary matter.](https://en.wikipedia.org/wiki/Vera_Rubin)

+Knoll has read Hawking and I think I heard it first from that English git in what undoubtedly inspired Knoll's title: [_A Brief History of Time_](https://en.wikipedia.org/wiki/A_Brief_History_of_Time).

+13.8 billion years ago the "primordial kernel of universe began to expand rapidly" and is still.
+With the collapse of atoms into hot, dense balls due to gravity which caused hydrogen nuclei therein to fuse and form helium we have light and we humans now have something to look back to.<sup>\*</sup> Most of our understanding of things comes from light.
+Our eyes can only detect a narrow range of wavelengths but we have tools that can help us understand the composition of its source.

+Light, light on the brain.
+What's Hawking have to say?

+> By the wave/particle duality of quantum mechanics, light can be regarded as both a wave and particle.

+[Max Planck](https://en.wikipedia.org/wiki/Max_Planck) suggested that light, X rays, and other waves could not be emitted at an arbitrary rate, but only in certain packets that he called quanta, mostly quoting Hawking.

+Light and gravity: an important duo.

 <hr>